alexnogueirasilva/alexnogueirasilva/README.md

   Hey, I'm Alex! 👋
 </h4>
 <p align="left">
-  I'm a bachelor in Systems Analysis and Development and passionate about technology and especially the Apple ecosystem.
-I have been working with development and coding for about 1 year, precisely with mobile development for iOS, including projects from conception to publication on the App Store.
+  I'm a bachelor in Systems Analysis and Development and passionate about technology.
+I have been working with development and coding for about 1 year, precisely with web development.
 </p>
 <h5 align="left">
   📌  Living in <b>Feira de Santana</b>, <b>Bahia</b>, <b>Brazil</b>